Zero-cycles on varieties over a $\mathfrak{B}_s$-field: Kato homology groups

-\begin{cor}[{cf.~\cite[Cor.~2.7]{For16}}] Suppose that $F$ is an $N$-dimensional local field of $\ch(F) = p\ge 0$ with residue field $k$ and $N\ge 1$.
+\begin{cor}[{cf.~\cite[Cor.~2.7]{For16}}] Suppose that $F$ is an $N$-dimensional local field of $\ch(F) = p\ge 0$ with residue field $k$ and $N\ge 1$, and let $l$ be a prime with $l\neq p$.
 Let $X$ be a smooth projective and geometrically irreducible scheme over $F$.
 Assume that there exists a regular and proper flat model $\sX$ of $X$ over $\cO_F$ and its special fiber $X_k$ is smooth.
-Then, the residue map
+If $l\nmid \delta(X/F)$, then the residue map

 is an isomorphism for all $r\ge 1$. \end{cor} \begin{proof} The field $F$ is $\fB_{N+1}(l)$ (\autoref{prop:Kato}).
 Consider the following commutative diagram: